 Once you decide to visit the fort, be prepared to face hundreds of steps.
 Climbing the 1350 steps to the Castle of San Giovani starts with the serpentines from the east part of the town.
 The walk up to the medieval castle is a challenging hike, but the views from the top are definitely worth every step.

-Although some visitors might find the trail along the old walls exhausting, it is essenial to note that there are a few resting places.
+Although some visitors might find the trail along the old walls exhausting, it is essential to note that there are a few resting places.
 The beautiful viewpoint over Kotor Bay offers plenty of scenic spots.
 Besides the castle, there are other significant sites along the way – the Church of Our Lady of Remedy and the ruins of military buildings.
 However, those pretty views come at a price; there is a charge of €8 to visit the fortress.

 GOOD TO KNOW:

 Those who would like to save some euros can access the fort for free.
 It is important to remember that several different routes can take you up to the castle.
-Only the trail located near “the River Gate entrance” requires you to purchase the ticket.
+However, only the trail located near “the River Gate entrance” requires you to purchase the ticket.
 Also, an early riser can access the ruins from the River Gate without a charge.
 The Saint Giovanni fortress is open 24 hours; just make sure to pass the entrance before 8 am.

-Tips for exploring Kotor`s San Giovanni fortress:
+Tips for exploring Kotor’s San Giovanni fortress:

-- Allow yourself enough time: most visitors spend 2 and a half hours, although if you are in a rush, you can hike up and down in around 2 hours
+- allow yourself enough time: most visitors spend 2 and a half hours, although if you are in a rush, you can hike up and down in around 2 hours

-- It is best to pick a dry day to visit, as the stairs become slippery when wet
+- it is best to pick a dry day to visit, as the stairs become slippery when wet

-- The trail up to the fortress is rocky and has uneven parts, hence wear comfortable shoes
+- the trail up to the fortress is rocky and has uneven parts, hence wear comfortable shoes

-- On a sunny day, try to avoid hiking at lunchtime (not much shade if it is hot).
+- on a sunny day, try to avoid hiking at lunchtime (not much shade if it is hot).

-- For the best sunlight, walk early in the morning: otherwise, you will be shooting pictures into the sun
+- for the best sunlight, walk early in the morning: otherwise, you will be shooting pictures into the sun

 2. Wander the streets of Kotor Old Town

-GOOD TO KNOW: The tourist office located outside the Sea Gate provides much appreciated free maps of Kotor.
+The tourist office located outside the Sea Gate provides much appreciated free maps of Kotor.

 3. Explore Kotor City Walls

 No visit to Kotor in Montenegro would be complete without exploring Kotor’s old town city walls.
-Visiting Kotor`s city walls offers stunning views of the terracotta roofs and a labyrinth of narrow streets.
+Visiting Kotor’s city walls offers stunning views of the terracotta roofs and a labyrinth of narrow streets.

 Access to the old town of Kotor is granted via historic gates: